dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 ## Call hub methods from client

-A call to `send` invokes the hub.
+A call to `send` invokes a hub method.
 Pass the hub method name and any arguments defined in the hub method to `send`.

 [!code-java[send method](java-client/sample/src/main/java/Chat.java?range=31)]